The Practical Kitchen

 This doesn't mean you have to limit yourself to like, ten stirs, or whatever.
 Just be efficient with your mixing — don't mix any more than you have to to get everything incorporated.

-Use a spatula or a dough whisk to mix the batter just until combined.
+Mix the batter just until combined.
 The batter should be lumpy.
 You don't want big sneaky pockets of dry flour but lumps are just fine; they'll cook out!

-For a successful pancake flip, you want the bottom of the pancake to be completely cooked through and for the batter on the top to also start to set up.
+For a successful pancake flip, I wait for the bottom of the pancake to be completely cooked through and for the batter on the top to also start to set up.
 A runny pancake won't flip well.
-Adjust the burner temp as needed so the pancake doesn't burn on the bottom.

-Gently slide a fish-turner spatula under the pancake.
 Take a quick peek at the underside to determine if it needs more time.
 If it's ready, take a deep breath, then, in one confident movement, lift and flip the pancake in the skillet.

 Small Batch Pancake Mix-ins and Toppings